laravel/docs/eloquent.md

         //
     }

-Or, you may manually register an observing by calling the `observe` method on the model you wish to observe.
+Or, you may manually register an observer by calling the `observe` method on the model you wish to observe.
 You may register observers in the `boot` method of your application's `App\Providers\EventServiceProvider` service provider:

     use App\Models\User;
     use App\Observers\UserObserver;